![]() |

 Ancient walls of Nakhon Sri Thammarat |

-Most drivers wear helmets but passengers don't and women are seen riding with their legs over one side of the motor scooters. |
+Most drivers wear helmets, but passengers don't.
+Women are seen riding with their legs over one side of the motor scooters. |

 ![]() |